onzfonz/comp227/src/content/0/en/part0d.md

 Most of you will choose not to import settings and click **OK**.

 At this point, you'll now move on to the project page, where you'll need a project.
-**Leave Webstorm open for now.**
+**Leave WebStorm open for now.**

 ![Select VCS from the opening page](../../images/0/partc/webstorm_first_time.png)

-Before moving on, make sure that you have generated the repository from the GitHub classroom assignment.
+Before moving on, make sure that you have generated the repository from the GitHub Classroom assignment.

-Now that we have WebStorm and a GitHub repo, we are almost ready to connect WebStorm to our GitHub profile and to the repo we created via GitHub classroom.
+Now that we have WebStorm and a GitHub repo, we are almost ready to connect WebStorm to our GitHub profile and to the repo we created via GitHub Classroom.

-Before we can do that though, we need to generate credentials that the computer can use to login to GitHub via Webstorm.
+Before we can do that though, we need to generate credentials that the computer can use to login to GitHub via WebStorm.
 Let's do that now.

 ### 7: Generate a GitHub token